harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-pipeline-basics.md

 ## Test Intelligence

 Test Intelligence speeds up your test cycles by running only the tests required to confirm the quality of the code changes that triggered a build.
 You can easily see the code changes and gaps in the test plan.
 Test Intelligence also identifies negative trends and provides actionable insights to improve quality.
-For more information, go to [Test Intelligence overview](test-intelligence-concepts.md).
+For more information, go to [Get started with Test Intelligence](test-intelligence-concepts.md).

 ## CI Overview